kadai/AzzyAI/README.md

  - Copy the *USER_AI*-folder from the ZIP-file into the *AI*-folder of your Ragnarok-folder (will overwrite the currently installed user-AI, make backups!)
  - To instantly see changes ingame, *Rest* -> *Call* your Homunculus or use `@refresh` if you have access to server commands

+## Debugging ##
+You can debug the Homunculus AI and what information it is seeing with the command "/traceai", this will write all the log calls to a file named "TraceAI.txt" inside your main Ragnarok Online install folder.
+Other text files with log information may also be generated.

+Be warned that activating this log saving feature may cause the client to lag heavily, make it unresposive and even make it crash.
+Only use it when you know exactly what you are doing.

+## Updating the AI ##
+After you have downloaded the code contained in this repository, you can copy this files into your ./AI/USER_AI folder.
+Make a backup of your old folder if you want to preserve your old settings.

+If you are updating from another AzzyAI version and want to preserve your current settings, it is adviced you backup and then restore the next files:
+ - H_Config.lua
+ - H_Extra.lua
+ - H_PVP_Tact.lua
+ - H_Tactics.lua
+ - M_Config.lua
+ - M_Extra.lua
+ - M_PVP_Tact.lua
+ - M_Tactics.lua

 ## Changes ##
 Skills are updated to their new max-level to reflect [official kRO changes](http://ro.gnjoy.com/news/notice/View.asp?BBSMode=10001&seq=6843&curpage=1)